samjones00/docs/docs/_documentation/grpc.md

 ### Custom gRPC Status Codes

-gRPC has are reduced number of [Error Status Codes](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) than what's available in HTTP, you can override the built-in mapping with your own implementation by implementing `ToGrpcStatus`, e.g:
+gRPC has are reduced number of [Error Status Codes](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) compared to what's available in HTTP, you can override ServiceStack's built-in `HTTP > gRPC` mapping with your own implementation by implementing `ToGrpcStatus`, e.g:

 ```csharp
 Plugins.Add(new GrpcFeature(App) {